ezzye/alocalproxy/passwordInterceptScript.md

 1. First write example addon and get it working
 2. Amend existing addon and get it working
-3. Write password intercept addon
+3. Write password intercept addon as a bash file